 You and your employer need to work together to prevent and manage stress at work.
 You should tell your employer if you’re feeling stressed.
 You should also suggest ways that things could be changed.
 Your employer can make changes to your duties and to the workplace.

 Things that can help to reduce work stresses include:

-- Consulting about changes to job roles or workplace practices
+- talking about changes to job roles or workplace practices

-- Taking a reasonable amount time between shifts and taking regular rest breaks
+- taking a reasonable amount of time between shifts and taking regular rest breaks

-- Eating well and regularly, make sure you take your meal breaks and rest breaks
+- eat well, and make sure you take your meal breaks and rest breaks

-- Exercising (this will help you sleep better and give you more energy)
+- exercise (this will help you sleep better and give you more energy)

-- Trying some relaxation techniques like yoga or meditation
+- try some relaxation techniques like yoga or meditation

-- Sleeping for at least seven or eight hours each night
+- sleep for at least seven or eight hours each night

-- Making time to see family and friends
+- make time to see family and friends.

 Links to more information about stress at work

 Find out more about work-related stress and its effects.

 Fact sheet on fatigue, stress and injury in the workplace.

 Information and advice about health and safety at work.